-1. U. T. Board of Regents: (a) Proposed Amendments to Regents' Rules and Regulations, Part One, Chapter II, Section 9.2 (Investments and Trusts); (b) Proposed Amendments to Regents' Rules and Regulations, Part Two, Chapter IX, Sections 1, 2 and 5 (Matters Relating to Investments, Trusts, and Lands); (c) Proposed Amendments to The Charter of The University of Texas System Common Trust Fund; (d) Proposed Amendments to "The Common Trust Fund Investment Policy Statement"; and (e) Proposed Amendments to the "Medical Malpractice Self-Insurance Fund Investment Policy Statement."--
+U. T. Board of Regents: Amendments to (a) Regents' Rules and Regulations, Part One, Chapter II, Section 9.2 (Investments and Trusts); (b) Regents' Rules and Regulations, Part Two, Chapter IX, Sections 1, 2 and 5 (Matters Relating to Investments, Trusts, and Lands); (c) The Charter of The University of Texas System Common Trust Fund; (d) The Common Trust Fund Investment Policy Statement; and (e) the Medical Malpractice Self-Insurance Fund Investment Policy Statement.--In order to clarify recent restructuring of the Office of Asset Management for The University of Texas System, the Board: